TheTexta/obsidian-main/Economics/Services.md

+#microeconomics
-Intangible products which achieve something or serve someone.
+Services::Intangible products which achieve something or serve someone.